-Bit Name Bit Number/D escription L1 Load1 (Mode Select) Bit Are used for collecting the undetermed L2 Load0 (Mode Select) Bit Are used for selecting the update mode.
-00 ents of MS-BYTE and LS-BYTE (or power down information) are stored in the elected channel.
-This mode does not change the DAC output of the selected 01 LS-BYTE (or power dow th I 2 C data.
+Bit Name Bit Number/D Description A3 Extended add ress bit The state of these bits must match the state of pins A3 and A2 in order for a proper A2 Extended add ress bit DAC6573 data update, except in broadcast update mode.
+L1 Load1 (mode select) bit An used for extention the undetermede L2 Load0 (mode select) bit Are used for selecting the update mode.
+00 a.
+The contents of MS-BYTE and LS-BYTE (or power down information) are stored in the sister of a selected channel.
+This mode does not change the DAC output of the selected 01 LS-BYTE (or Update selected DAC with I 2 C data.
 Most commonly utilized mode.
-The contents of MS-BYTE and n information) are stored in the temporary register and in the DAC register of is mode changes the DAC output of the selected channel with the new data.
-10 are stored in the tempora the other three channels -channel synchronous update.
-The contents of MS-BYTE and LS-BYTE (or power down information restored in the temporary register and in the DAC register of the selected channel.
-Simultaneously the other three channels get updated with previously stored data from the temporary register.
+The contents of MS-BYTE and LS-BYTE (or power down information) are stored in the temporary register and in the DAC register of the selected channel.
+This mode changes the DAC output of the selected channel with the new data.
+10 stored in the other three c 4-channel synchronous update.
+The contents of MS-BYTE and LS-BYTE (or power down information) are stored in the temporary register and in the DAC register of the selected channel.
+Simultaneously, the other three channels get updated with previously stored data from the temporary register.
 This mode updates all four channels together.
-11 regardless of local addre This mode has two functions.
-In broadcast mode, DAC6574 responds as matching, and channel selection becomes irrelevant as all channels update enable up to 16 channels simultaneous update, if used with the I 2 C broadcas If Sel1=0 All four channels are updated with the contents of their temporary register data.
+11 regardless of odate mode.
+This mode has two functions.
+In broadcast mode, DAC6573 responds f local address matching, and channel selection becomes irrelevant as all channels update.
+Intended to enable up to 64 channels simultaneous update, if used with the I 2 C broadcast 01 0000).
+If Sel1=0 All four channels are updated with the contents of their temporary register data.
 If Sel1=1 All four channels are updated with the MS-BYTE and LS-BYTE data or powerdown.
-Sel1 Buff Sel1 Bit 01 10 1 10 Sel0 Buff Sel0 Bit Channel Select Bits 00 Channel A 01 Channel B 10 Channel C 11 Channel D PD0 Power Down Flag 0 Normal operation 1 Power-down flag (MSB7 and MSB6 indicate a power-down operation, as shown in Table 2).
+Sel1 Buff Sel1 Bit Sel0 Buff Sel0 Bit Channel select bits 00 Channel A 01 Channel B 10 Channel C 11 Channel D PD0 Power Down I Flag 0 Normal oper ation 1 Power-down flag (MSB7 and MSB6 indicate a power-down operation, as shown in Table 2).